There are several components to this answer:Continue reading

 Initially, only a handful of thinkers believed this goal was possible, or even desirable, and only one man (Eliezer Ben-Yehudah), actually devoted his life to achieving it—initially, by using his first-born son as the first subject.

-This is a very topical question, which I happened to touch upon in a recent post of my Hebrew blog, as it concerns the importance of rhythm in language .
+This is a very topical question, which I happened to touch upon in, as it concerns the importance of rhythm in language .

 Hebrew in Arabic—in principle, yes: Arabic has a direct equivalent of every Hebrew letter, plus six more.
 However, there are four caveats to this: